INTRODUCTION TO CHEMSEX

 - An understanding of the need for drug and alcohol treatment services to better meet the needs of LGBT people

-The day is comprised of presentations, group exercises, discussion, Q&A and short films.
-The material is underpinned by our gay men’s health and well-being website MENRUS.CO.UK which includes a comprehensive section on harm reduction, and chemsex.
+Presentations, group exercises, discussion, Q&A and short films.
+The material is underpinned by our gay men’s health and well-being website MENRUS.CO.UK which includes a comprehensive section on drug use, harm reduction, and chemsex.

 Afterwards, participants are provided with a PDF resources handout from the day and printed copies of our “Safer Chemsex”, “Safer Hook-Up”, “Rights on Arrest” and “HIV/ HCV/ STI Risk-O-Meter” booklets/ leaflets.
 We actively encourage participants to contact GMHC should there be any afterthoughts or questions.
 We are also pleased to recommend colleagues and peers for more advanced in-depth training and learning.